Written by the MesoCare Nurse Navigator team • Medically reviewed by Dr. Marcelo C. DaSilva, MD, FACS, FICS

 - Support resources — financial assistance, caregiver help, mental health

-- Legal information — trust funds, lawsuits, VA disability, workers’ comp
+- Legal information — trust funds, compensation claims, VA disability, workers’ comp

 MesoCare.org is sponsored by Danziger & De Llano, LLP and is informational only.
 Nothing on this page is medical or legal advice.
 Speak with your clinical team about treatment and a licensed attorney about legal questions.